josenrihernand/github-personal-repo/README_MD_Python_Script.md

-#### EXAMPLE 04: Replace the domain in one webhook URL, of the regular Hook type (--k webhook).
+#### `EXAMPLE 04`: Replace the domain in one webhook URL, of the regular Hook type (--k webhook).
 In this example, the name of the repository is repo03.
 The test consist of replace the hostname _localcmsTEST.cricinfo.com_ by _localcmsNEW_DOMAIN.cricinfo.com_.

 ##### 1. With dry run mode True (--d True).

 ```
 python update_webhooks.py --d True --o codetest-github-hooks-01 --t "48d4c3ef6bb98f85feaaad045c62f983241ece57" --c localcmsTEST.cricinfo.com --u localcmsNEW_DOMAIN.cricinfo.com --k webhook

 Webhooks for repository (with webhook URL): codetest-github-hooks-01/repo03 - Repo ID: 11237 - DRYRUN = True
 ------------------------------------------